 Section 5(b)(iv) is deleted in its entirety and replaced with the following (italicized text reflects modifications from the ISDA Master Agreement):

 Credit Event Upon Merger.
-If "Credit Event Upon Merger" is specified in the Schedule as applying to the party, such party ("X"), any Credit Support Provider of X or any applicable Specified Entity of X: (1)(A) consolidates or amalgamates with, or merges with or into, or transfers all or substantially all its assets to, or reorganizes, reincorporates, or reconstitutes into or as another entity or (B) enters into any agreement providing for any of the actions described in (A) and (2) such action described in (1)(A) or (1)(B) does not constitute an event described in Section 5(a)(viii) but the creditworthiness of the resulting, surviving or transferee entity is materially weaker as determined by commercially reasonable judgment under then current market conditions than that of X, such Credit Support Provider or such Specified Entity thereof, as the case may be, immediately prior to such action (and, in such event, X or its successor or transferee, as appropriate, will be the Affected Party); provided, however, that the foregoing action or event shall not constitute a Termination Event (1) as to Party B, if after such action or event such resulting, surviving, or transferee entity is a Transferee Affiliate (See definition below) and the Transferee Affiliate has a Credit Rating that is at least equal to BBB- from S&P and Baa3 from Moody’s or such Transferee Affiliate’s obligations under this Agreement are guaranteed in the amount specified in, and pursuant to the form of, the guaranty attached hereto as Exhibit 1 by an Affiliate of such Transferee Affiliate (such Affiliate, the “Guarantor”) and such Guarantor has a Credit Rating that is at least equal to BBB- from S&P and Baa3 from Moody’s (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party ("Y") within two (2) Local Business Days of Y's written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+If "Credit Event Upon Merger" is specified in the Schedule as applying to the party, such party ("X"), any Credit Support Provider of X or any applicable Specified Entity of X: (1)(A) consolidates or amalgamates with, or merges with or into, or transfers all or substantially all its assets to, or reorganizes, reincorporates, or reconstitutes into or as another entity or (B) enters into any agreement providing for any of the actions described in (A) and (2) such action described in (1)(A) or (1)(B) does not constitute an event described in Section 5(a)(viii) but the creditworthiness of the resulting, surviving or transferee entity is materially weaker as determined by commercially reasonable judgment under then current market conditions than that of X, such Credit Support Provider or such Specified Entity thereof, as the case may be, immediately prior to such action (and, in such event, X or its successor or transferee, as appropriate, will be the Affected Party); provided, however, that the foregoing action or event shall not constitute a Termination Event (1) as to Party B, if after such action or event such resulting, surviving, or transferee entity is a Transferee Affiliate (See definition below in Part 5(a)) and the Transferee Affiliate has a Credit Rating that is at least equal to BBB- from S&P and Baa3 from Moody’s or such Transferee Affiliate’s obligations under this Agreement are guaranteed in the amount specified in, and pursuant to the form of, the guaranty attached hereto as Exhibit 1, or in a form and amount acceptable to the other party, by an Affiliate of such Transferee Affiliate (such Affiliate, the “Guarantor”) and such Guarantor has a Credit Rating that is at least equal to BBB- from S&P and Baa3 from Moody’s (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party ("Y") within two (2) Local Business Days of Y's written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

+As used herein, “Transferee Affiliate” means, (i) with respect to Party A, any entity controlled, directly or indirectly, by Party A’s Credit Support Provider, any entity that controls, directly or indirectly, Party A's Credit Support Provider or any entity directly or indirectly under common control with Party A's Credit Support Provider; and (ii) with respect to Party B, any entity controlled, directly or indirectly by Exelon Corporation ("Exelon") or any entity directly or indirectly under common control with Exelon.
+For this purpose, “control” means ownership of a majority of the voting power of the entity.

 (e) Payments on Early Termination.
 For the purpose of Section 6(e) of this Agreement: